 You will write up each rotation in the form of a research paper, which will be assessed by the supervisors.
 This will provide training in writing concisely and suitably for academic publication.
 Students also give an oral presentation on each rotation to the pool of supervisors and students from the cohort.
 This will enhance the ability of the students to communicate biological and theoretical ideas.

 You will embark on an innovative and exciting programme of workshops.
-These are centered around problem-based exploratory learning, but supplemented by access to relevant MSc courses and MMath/MPhys programmes to ensure all students have a broad and secure foundation in relevant mathematical and computational techniques (ordinary, stochastic and partial differential equations; dynamic probabilistic models; parameter estimation and inference; computational biology; omics data analysis; biological modelling).
+These are centred around problem-based exploratory learning, but supplemented by access to relevant MSc courses and MMath/MPhys programmes to ensure all students have a broad and secure foundation in relevant mathematical and computational techniques (ordinary, stochastic and partial differential equations; dynamic probabilistic models; parameter estimation and inference; computational biology; omics data analysis; biological modelling).